 Hemosiderin is deposited in the pancreas in both the acinar and islet cells and can cause diffuse interstitial fibrosis.
 Destruction of the pancreatic islet cells can cause deranged glucose homeostasis or frank diabetes mellitus.

 Skin pigmentation is a classic feature of hemochromatosis caused by both hemosiderin deposition in dermal macrophages and increased epidermal melanin production.

 The heart is often enlarged due to hemosiderin deposition and can lead to congestive heart failure.

 Excess iron can deposit in the joint synovial linings as well as articular cartilage, causing severe arthropathy.

-The testes are commonly affected in men can become small and atrophic although usually not significantly pigmented.
-Testicular atrophy can lead to symptoms including impotence in men.
+The testes are commonly affected and can become small and atrophic, although usually not significantly pigmented.
+Testicular atrophy can lead to symptoms including impotence.

-Impotence is defined as the failure of a man to achieve and sustain an erection sufficient for mutually sufficient intercourse and can be caused by hemosiderin deposition in the testes.
+Impotence is defined as the failure to achieve and sustain an erection sufficient for mutually satisfactory intercourse and can be caused by hemosiderin deposition in the testes.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.

 Unforgettable characters with concise but impactful videos (2-4 min each)